Skip to content

 Tool Registry

-Every agent in Ishvana has a set of tools — functions the model can call to do something outside the chat.
+Every agent in Ishvana has a set of tools — local functions a Divinity Engine handler can invoke to gather project context or perform bounded work.
 Hawken has tools for lore search, document fetch, and style analysis.
 Lagan has tools for web research, URL analysis, and Wikipedia lookup.
 Lorekeeper has tools for entity extraction and canon lookup.
-There are dozens of tools across all the agents, and every one of them has to be declared to the model in each request so the model knows what’s available to call.
-Managing those declarations used to be a mess — each agent exported its tools separately, and the tool lists drifted in subtle ways across requests in a way that broke prompt caching.
-The Tool Registry is Etherforce’s solution.
-One central place where every tool every agent has is registered, sorted, tracked, and served up to the LLM provider in a stable order.
-It’s one of the least visible parts of Etherforce, and it has a disproportionate impact on both caching efficiency and agent observability.
+The Tool Registry is Etherforce’s catalog for those tool surfaces: one central place where every tool is registered, validated, tracked, and exposed to observability.
+It’s one of the least visible parts of Etherforce, and it has a disproportionate impact on reliability.

 The Tool Registry is a singleton service that every agent registers its tools with on startup.
 When the engine starts, the boot coordinator calls each agent’s register_tools() method, which hands the tool definitions to the registry.
 Every tool has: